Ethnic groups in Cambodia: Vietnamese Cambodians

+Vietnamese-Cambodians also called The "Khmer Youn People", They are mostly located in Southern-Eastern Cambodia, bordering Vietnam, and accounted for 6.25% of the Cambodian total population.

 Prior to the Cambodian Civil War, the Vietnamese were the most populous ethnic minority in Cambodia, with an estimated 450,000 living in provinces concentrated in the southeast of the country adjacent to the Mekong Delta.
 Vietnamese Cambodians also lived further upstream along the shores of the Tonlé Sap.
 During the war, the Vietnamese community in Cambodia was "entirely eradicated".
 As of the 2019 census, speakers of Vietnamese accounted for 0.5% Cambodia's 15.6 million people.

 Most of these came to the country as a result of the post-civil war Vietnamese invasion and occupation of Cambodia, during which time the Vietnamese-installed government of Cambodia (the People's Republic of Kampuchea) relied heavily on Vietnam for the rebuilding of its economy.
 Following the 1993 withdrawal of Vietnamese troops, the government of modern Cambodia maintained close ties with Vietnam and Vietnamese-backed ventures came to the country looking to capitalize on the new market.
 In addition to these mostly urban immigrants, some villagers cross the border illegally, fleeing impoverished rural conditions in Vietnam's socialist one-party state hoping for better opportunities in Cambodia.

 Although the Vietic languages are also within the Austroasiatic language family like Khmer, there are very few cultural connections between the Vietnamese peoples because the early Khmers were part of Greater India while the Vietnamese are part of the East Asian cultural sphere and adopted Chinese literary culture.

 Ethnic tensions between the two can be traced to the Post-Angkor Period (from the 16th to 19th centuries), during which time a nascent Vietnam and Thailand each attempted to vassalize a weakened post-Angkor Cambodia, and effectively dominate all of Indochina.
 Control over Cambodia during this, its weakest point, fluctuated between Thailand and Vietnam.
 Vietnam unlike Thailand, wanted Cambodia to adopt Vietnamese governmental practices, dress, and language.
 The Khmers resented and resisted until they were incorporated into the colonial French Indochina.

 During the colonial period, the French brought over Vietnamese middlemen to administer the local Cambodian government, causing further resentment and anti-Vietnamese sentiment that endures to the present.

 Due to the long history of the two countries, there is a significant amount of Cambodians of mixed Vietnamese and Khmer ancestry.
 Most of these Vietnamese-Cambodians no longer speak Vietnamese and have assimilated into Khmer society and identify as Khmer.
 They have engaged primarily in aquaculture in the Mekong Delta of the southeast.